AmirAhmadChitforoosh/UserProduct-Manager/README.md

 # Angular Management App
 ## Description
 This project is a feature-rich Angular web application designed for managing users and products.
-It includes essential functionalities such as login and signup, adding and editing users and products, and displaying user and product lists.
+It includes essential functionalities such as login, adding and editing users and products, and displaying user and product lists.
 The application demonstrates efficient use of Angular's component-based architecture, forms, and services.

 ---
 ## Features
-- **Authentication:**:
+- **Authentication:**
   - User login functionality
 - **User Management:**
-  - Add, edit, and display user details.
+  - Add and edit users.
   - User list with dynamic updates.
 - **Product Management:**
     - Add and edit products.